 Unfortunately for DV, however, it was around the time that he started to think about leaving that Goldman hit some unfortunate rough patches that included “a civil fraud suit by the Securities and Exchange Commission over marketing of mortgage-related securities, a federal criminal probe on the same matter, and a civil suit brought by a hedge fund that bought a Goldman CDO.”
 And while other higher-ups– no names: Jon Winkelried— would have thought nothing of abandoning Lloyd in his time of need or what kind of message it would have sent that a top official was calling it quits, David “Bones” Viniar is a little more loyal than that.
 Lot more loyal in fact (“He’s so loyal he’s only going to do anything when the timing is appropriate,” one person said at the time, adding that “David will do whatever the firm asks of him”) and so he stayed.
 Stayed by Lloyd’s side during his darkest hour.
 Stayed when the Goldman needed him most.
-And although some might have hoped he’d forget about wanting to leave; that he could be tricked into staying “just one more year” and another and another and another after that; that that good-bye he put on hold would stay on hold forever; that, if all else failed, Gary Cohn could physically prevent DV from leaving by putting him in a sleeper hold with his legs…that good-bye has come.
+And although some might have hoped he’d forget about wanting to leave; that he could be tricked into staying “just one more year” and another and another and another after that; that that good-bye he put on hold would stay on hold forever; that, if all else failed, Gary Cohn could put him in a sleeper hold with his legs…that good-bye has come.

-Has there ever been a person in your life who in hindsight you never adequately cherished ’til he/she was gone?
-Who you would have treated better if you’d known that that final day together would be your last?
+Has there ever been a person in your life you didn’t realize how much meant to you ’til they were gone?
+Who you would have treated better if you’d known your final day with was your last?
 Who you would have begged to stay?
-Who you assumed would return to you eventually but as the weeks, months, and years crept on you were faced with the hard realization that the next and only time you’d see them would be in your dreams, because they were never coming back?
-Whose permanent absence, once finally accepted, hit you like a ton of bricks?
+Who you assumed would be back eventually but as the weeks, months, and years crept on forced you to come to the hard realization that the next and only time you’d see them would be in your dreams, because they were never coming back?
+Whose permanent absence, once finally accepted it, hit you like a ton of bricks?
 Then you know how people involved with Bill Gross’s Mustache feel today.
 Once a

 Bloomberg’s Tom Keene: When does the mustache come back?